Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Measure distance in scene/README.md

 ## How to use the sample

 Choose a unit system for the measurement in the segmented control.
 Tap any location in the scene to start measuring.
-Then drag to an end location, and lift your finger to complete the measure.
-Tap a new location to clear and start a new measurement.
+Then tap and drag to an end location, and lift your finger to complete the measure.
+Tap a new location to start a new measurement.

 ## How it works